J-jlg/llvm-project/README.md

 ```
 Note: The MachineFunctionPass on LLVM M(C)IR /llvm/lib/Target/X86/X86InstructionObfuscation.cpp is enabled by default and you cannot disable it with a command flag (TODO: add flag in /llvm/lib/Target/X86/X86TargetMachine.cpp).

+If you want to play yourself with the code modiy the /llvm/lib/Target/X86/X86InstructionObfuscation.cpp file. e.g. insert a ``outs() << "hello";``` inside the runOnFunction Methode.

 ## Use the Opt (LLVM IR) Pass
-To use the CFF and/or Thread-Ofuscation Pass you need to compile your c/cpp/... code into LLVM IR to apply the transformations (they work on the LLVM IR "Middle End"/Opt representation)
+To use the CFF and/or Thread-Obfuscation Pass you need to compile your c/cpp/... code into LLVM IR to apply the transformations (they work on the LLVM IR "Middle End"/Opt representation)

 ```console
 foo@bar:~$ /build/bin/clang++ example.cpp -S -emit-llvm